-That is one of the bet types that bettors place more money to cover the spread than they do on any other bet option.
-Casual bettors spend more money betting this type than on money lines or totals.
+That is one of the bet types in that bettors place more money to cover the spread than they do on any other bet option.
+Casual bettors spend more money betting on this type than on money lines or totals.

 A casual bettor will bet on a team they believe will win without understanding the point spread.
 On the other hand, a pro bettor will assess the fairness of the -3 point spread before backing any of the teams.

 2. Over/Under Total